lekoala/silverstripe-pwa/README.md

 ## Generate icons

-Use the cli `npm run generate-assets` or upload a zip file with the required icons
+Use the cli `npm run generate-assets(-root)` (if you have a `app/images/logo.svg` file) or upload a zip file with the required icons

+Note: pay attention to [maskable icons](https://web.dev/maskable-icon/).
+You can test their size in the developer console.

 ## Subscribe to push notifications